 South – Test excavations along the south property boundary encountered waste material.
-Additionally, the boring log from monitoring well MW-97-6, located just south of the property boundary indicated the presence of waste material.
+Additionally, the boring log for monitoring well MW-97-6, located just south of the property boundary indicates the presence of waste material.
 During the Phase B waste extent investigation, waste was observed in three borings (FD-SB-01, FD-SB-04, and FD-SB-08) on the west side of the Burnsville Storage property.
+Visual evidence of this waste was mainly the presence of demolition debris or ash.

 A historical dump site referred to as the “Astleford Dump” was located south of the Freeway Dump along the east side of the frontage road.
-While the exact dates of the Astleford dump activity is unknown, based on aerial photos, the dump was potentially active in the 1950s and 1960s (Figure 12).
+The exact limits of dumping associated with the Astleford Dump are not well documented.
+The limits shown on Figure 12 are based ona 1986 property description diagram by the USFWS that was included in the MPCA historical files for the Dump and ground disturbance evident on historical aerial photographs.
+Similarly, while the exact operational dates of the Astleford Dump are unknown, based on aerial photos it appears the dump was potentially active in the 1950s and 1960s (Figure 12).
 Waste was observed in investigation locations south of the Site as part of the RI.
 Based on the location of those observations, combined with historical photograph review of the Freeway Dump operations, the delineation of the extent of waste between the two dumps is not determined.
-The waste extent is not defined to the south of the Site.

 Freeway Landfill

 An assumed waste footprint was presented in the Investigation & Sampling Plan (MPCA, 2017) based on data from previous investigations.
 Along the west edge of the Landfill, the 2005 soil boring investigation (FES, 2005) delineated the extent of waste material with a line of borings (No. 1 – 8) where no waste was observed.
 Along the south edge of the Landfill, the extent of waste material is defined by the bottom of the slope running along the property boundary.
 The extent of waste is also defined by the bottom of the slope along the east edge of the Landfill.
-This is supported in historical aerial imagery, where there does not appear to be disturbance beyond landfill slopes as they exist today.
+This is supported in historical aerial imagery which does not show any disturbance beyond current landfill slopes.

-During the investigation, test excavations were conducted along the north edge of the Landfill and in the southeast corner to gain a better understanding of the extent of waste in these areas (Figure 5).
-In the southeast corner, waste material was observed in FL-TT-08, which was located on the slope due to soft ground conditions beyond the toe of the slope.
+During the RI, test excavations were completed along the north edge of the Landfill and in the southeast corner to gain a better understanding of the extent of waste in these areas (Figure 5).
+In the southeast corner, waste material was observed in FL-TT-08.
+This excavation was located on the slope due to soft ground conditions beyond the toe of the slope.
 No waste material was identified in borings WT-7 or DP-8, located beyond the toe of the slope.
 Historical aerial photos do not show any disturbance in this corner of the Landfill, with the exception of an access road in the 1990s.
-It is likely that the waste material extends no further than the bottom of the slope, but the exact location of the extent has yet to be identified.
+It is anticipated that the waste material extends no further than the bottom of the slope, but the exact location of the extent of waste has not been determined in this area.